ale3665/ai-clinical-judge/README.md

 ---

-## Step 8: How to use this with your real AI Labeler
+## How to use this with your real AI Labeler

 Replace the sample files with your real files.